Linnea55/Cucumber-Tutorial/new-scenario-template/step2.md

 # Gradle Configuration for Cucumber

-It's time to change the `build.gradle` file so that gradle can understand that we want to use Cucumber.
+It's time to change the `build.gradle` file so that Gradle can understand that we want to use Cucumber.
 We should add some dependencies, configurations and a Cucumber task.
 The Cucumber task is configured to run the `test scenarios` written in a `feature` file in the resources directory.
 We're going to look at the `feature` file and `test scenarios` more in detail later.
 Let's remove the text in the `gradle.build` file and replace it with the following:

 <pre class="file" data-filename="./cucumber-project/build.gradle" data-target="replace">
 plugins {